SrinidhiMVGit/todo-app-react-node/README.md

 Note-2 - To run react app
 		1. Go to the folder and do npm install
-		2. then do npm start
+		2. then do npm start using cmd/terminal